 When ICFS is started for the first time, no user decisions are known yet.
 At this point, no processes have access to any file controlled by ICFS.
-When a new attempt to access a filesystem object is made, a kind of privilege escalation is attempted with the access dialogue.
-Assuming the user's decisions are intelligent, the principle of the least privilege would be followed perfectly in this case.
+When a new attempt to access files is made, a kind of privilege escalation is attempted with the access dialogue.
+Assuming the user's decisions are intelligent, in such case the principle of the least privilege would be followed perfectly.